 How is Polypropylene Made

-Polypropylene is made from the polymerization of propylene gas by utilizing a catalyst system called Ziegler-Natta or metallocene catalyst.
+Polypropylene is made from the polymerization of propylene gas by utilizing a Ziegler-Natta or metallocene catalyst.
 The polymerization variables are pressure, temperature, and reactant concentrations, which are decided according to the desired polymer grade.

-There are various production methods used for making polypropylene, but they are essentially taking place either in a gas-phase (fluidized bed or stirred reactor) or a liquid-phase process (slurry or solution).
+There are various production methods used for making polypropylene.
+Still, they are essentially in a gas phase (fluidized bed or stirred reactor) or a liquid-phase process (slurry or solution).

 Let’s talk about both processes.